-- 1) A one-time concession commission of €25 thousands; - 2) Annual royalties of €10 thousands until the clinical trials commence; - 3) 2%-3% of net sales (as defined in the agreement) received by the Company; - 4) Royalties in a total amount of up to €850 thousands based on certain progress milestones in the license stages of the products, which are the subject of the patent under the agreement, as follows: (i) €50 thousands upon initiation of Phase I studies; (ii) €100 thousands upon initiation of Phase II studies; (iii) €200 thousands upon initiation of Phase III studies; and (iv) €500 thousands upon marketing approval by any regulatory authority. - 5) If the agreement is sublicensed to another company, the Company will provide Leiden University royalties at a rate of 10%.
+- 1) A one-time concession commission of €25 thousand; - 2) Annual royalties of €10 thousand until the clinical trials commence; - 3) 2%-3% of net sales (as defined in the agreement) received by the Company; - 4) Royalties in a total amount of up to €850 thousand based on certain progress milestones in the license stages of the products, which are the subject of the patent under the agreement, as follows: (i) €50 thousand upon initiation of Phase I studies; (ii) €100 thousand upon initiation of Phase III studies; (iii) €200 thousand upon initiation of Phase III studies; and (iv) €500 thousand upon marketing approval by any regulatory authority. - 5) If the agreement is sublicensed to another company, the Company will provide Leiden University royalties at a rate of 10%.
 A merger, consolidation or any other change in ownership will not be viewed as an assignment of the agreement as discussed in this paragraph.

-As of December 31 2020, no accrual has been recorded with respect to Leiden University.
+As of December 31 2021, no accrual has been recorded with respect to Leiden University.

-NOTE 9:- CONTINGENT LIABILITIES AND COMMITMENTS (Cont.)
+NOTE 8:- CONTINGENT LIABILITIES AND COMMITMENTS (Cont.)

 - b.
-Commitments and license agreements: - In March 2015, the Company signed a distribution agreement with Cipher Pharmaceuticals ("Cipher").
+Commitments and license agreements: - 1.
+In March 2015, the Company signed a distribution agreement with Cipher Pharmaceuticals ("Cipher").
 As part of the distribution agreement, Cipher will distribute Can-Fite's lead drug candidate, Piclidenoson for the treatment of psoriasis and rheumatoid arthritis in the Canadian market upon receipt of regulatory approvals.

-Under the terms of the agreement, Cipher made an upfront payment of USD 1,292 (CAD 1,650 thousands) to the Company in March 2015.
-In addition, the agreement provides that additional payments of up to CAD 2,000 thousands will be received by the Company upon the achievement of certain milestones plus royalty payments of 16.5% of net sales of Piclidenoson in Canada.
+Under the terms of the agreement, Cipher made an upfront payment of USD 1,292 (CAD 1,650 thousand) to the Company in March 2015.
+In addition, the agreement provides that additional payments of up to CAD 2,000 thousand will be received by the Company upon the achievement of certain milestones plus royalty payments of 16.5% of net sales of Piclidenoson in Canada.

-The agreement further provides that the Company will deliver finished product to Cipher and that Cipher will reimburse the Company for the cost of manufacturing.
-Furthermore, under the distribution agreement, the Company shall be responsible for conducting product development activities including management of the clinical studies required in order to secure regulatory approvals and shall use commercially reasonable efforts in conducting such activities.
+Under the agreement, the Company shall be responsible for conducting product development activities including management of the clinical studies required in order to secure regulatory approvals and shall use commercially reasonable efforts in conducting such activities.
 In addition, the Company agreed to form a joint steering committee with Cipher which will oversee the progress of the clinical studies.